brentdmiller/deepquor/readme.txt

   * For each frame, allows push, pop & peek of (playerId, qMove, qPosition)
-  * In addition to storing pushed & popped info, this class also provides O(1) access to the list of possible (unblocked by other walls) wall placements moves from the current frame.
+  * In addition to storing pushed & popped info, this class also provides O(1) access to the list of possible (unblocked by other walls) wall placement moves from the current frame.
-  * Possible pawn moves are not provides, since this can be calculated inexpensives from the qPosition.
+  * Possible pawn moves are not provided, since they can be calculated inexpensively from the qPosition.
-  * Can provide fast query ability (if enabled) to determine if given positions occur in the move stack.
+  * Can provide fast query ability to determine if given positions occur in the move stack.
 Flagging moves that are part of the game history or part of the current move sequence under evaluation can prevent repeated moves or endless cycles during evaluation. qMoveStack functionality could probably be folded into the qComputationTree,